Scalextrix/SolarCoin-Raspberry-Pi-Node/README.md

 > export LIBRARY_PATH="/usr/local/BerkeleyDB.4.8/lib"

-Note: the export commands are only valid in the current Terminal session.
-To avoid errors, don't close the Terminal until you fully completed with SolarCoin compilation.
+** NOTE: the export commands are only valid in the current Terminal session.
+To avoid errors, don't close the Terminal until you fully completed with SolarCoin compilation. **

 5- Clone the SolarCoin Github, compile and install the client / node with following commands: